dalamilla/db-projects/README.md

 # Database Projects

-A list of simple DB(SQL or NoSQL) projects.
+A list of Database(SQL or NoSQL) projects.

 ## Projects